grpc/grpc-go/Documentation/grpc-metadata.md

 `grpc.ServerStream` does not provide a way to modify its RPC context.
-The streaming interceptor therefore needs to implement the `grpc.ServerStream` interface and return a context with the updated metadata.
+The streaming interceptor therefore needs to implement the `grpc.ServerStream` interface and return a context with updated metadata.

-The easiest way to do this would be to create a type which embeds the `grpc.ServerStream` interface and overrides only the `Context()` method to return a context with the updated metadata.
+The easiest way to do this would be to create a type which embeds the `grpc.ServerStream` interface and overrides only the `Context()` method to return a context with updated metadata.
 The streaming interceptor would then pass this wrapped stream to the provided handler.

 ```go